 Protect Physical Evidence

-Who was at fault for an accident is sometimes shown by a piece of "physical" evidence -- something you can see or touch, as opposed to a description of what happened.
+Fault for an accident is sometimes established by a piece of "physical" evidence -- something you can see or touch, as opposed to a description of what happened.
 Examples include a broken stair that caused a fall, the dent in a car showing where it was hit, or an overhanging branch that blocked visibility on a bike path.

 In addition, physical evidence can help prove the extent of an injury: Damage to the car can demonstrate how hard a collision was, for example, and torn or bloodied clothing can show your physical injuries dramatically.
 Try to preserve any physical evidence exactly as it was at the accident.
 If you can't preserve the actual object, take photographs of it.
 You can later show your evidence to an insurance company as proof of what happened.